Dutch

 Chairs: Suzanne van der Veldt (Groningen) & Freyja Ólafsdóttir (Nijmegen)

-Andrew MacAskill (London, United Kingdom) Early life experience shapes hippocampal circuit function and flexible behaviour (30')
+Andrew MacAskill (London, United Kingdom) Early life experience shapes hippocampal circuits for learning hidden rules (30')

 Guido Meijer (Nijmegen) Same place, different context: dynamic switching between stimulus-outcome associations by the para-hippocampal network (15')